 Vasviye Yusuf is an integrative therapist working with humanistic (person centred) and psychodynamic approaches, trained in Transactional Analysis (TA) models of counselling and psychotherapy; CBT, motivational interviewing and compassion focused therapies.
 She works with various modalities which all centre on a humanistic “person centred” approach.
 This work is collaborative and very much about autonomy and personal choice.
 This enables Vasviye to be free and fluid within her approach to your work together and she can be effective and not stuck in one approach that may not resonate with you.

 For Vasviye the relationship is the most important part of any therapeutic alliance as it helps support an atmosphere of trust, security and mutual respect, vital to creating a secure base in therapy.

 Vasviye is a professionally qualified integrative counsellor, registered Member (BACAP).
-She is trained in Dialectical Behavioural Therapy, which is used specifically to treat BPD (UMD) and uses techniques like mindfulness to decrease emotion dysregulation.
-This can also help with depression, bulimia, binge-eating, bipolar disorder, post-traumatic-stress disorder and substance abuse (addictions).
+She is trained in Dialectical Behavioural Therapy, which is used specifically to treat Personality Disorders (UMD) and uses techniques like mindfulness, distress tolerance, and interpersonal effectiveness skills to decrease emotion dysregulation.
+This can also help with depression, bulimia, binge-eating, post-traumatic-stress disorder, and substance abuse (addictions).

-Vasviye uses CBT techniques and other tools such as “mindfulness”, “distress tolerance” and “interpersonal effectiveness” skills to help people better understand and accept their difficult feelings and emotions and manage “difficult” feelings (triggers) that may arise in a more effective and healthy way.
+Vasviye uses this clinically proven technique to help people better understand and accept their difficult feelings and emotions and manage “difficult” feelings (triggers) that may arise in a more effective and healthy way.